-Then they start nursery, and play dates are arranged, which is lovely they get to play and socialise, while we get to make friends and have a coffee in some sort of peace without too many interruptions.
+Then they start nursery, and play dates are arranged, their social life begins.
+Which is lovely they get to play and socialise, while we get to make friends and have a coffee in some sort of peace without too many interruptions.
 They then start school, and it is play dates, going to friends for tea, or friends coming round for tea, and as they get older sleepovers.

 This week is their first full week of summer holidays and so far her diary has been.

 Monday – Swimming and then to a friends for a sleepover that evening (me driving her to swimming and back and then to her friends later on)

 Tuesday – pick up daughter from her friends